scorpion-26/gBar/README.md

 *gBar: **G**TK **Bar***

 ## Prerequisites
-*If you don't have the optional dependencies, some features are not available and you must manually disable them.*
+*If you don't have the optional dependencies, some features are not available.*
 - wayland
 - Hyprland(Optional -> For workspaces widget)
 - nvidia-utils(Optional -> For GPU status)